CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

 > Finally, I wanted to implement a Settings page that, at the basic level, allowed Users to change their Calendar view (to either include / remove weekends from their View) and change their password, which I was unable to within my given timeframe.

+Tests:
+> I have ran tests for my two use cases of Login and CreateAccount which ensure that both work as required.

 Design Patters:
-I haven't really used any design patterns as the code I needed to implement was rather straight-forward and I thought that using a design pattern would complicate the simplicity of the implementation.
+> I haven't really used any design patterns as the code I needed to implement was rather straight-forward and I thought that using a design pattern would complicate the simplicity of the implementation.
 There is of course scope to use a design pattern for what I've implemented (like Factory for User).

 ## Licence